HydroModPy/HydroModPy/hydromodpy/solver/boussinesq/README.md

 ## Architecture At A Glance

+- `core/`
+  Solver-owned state objects that should remain stable across runtime and formulation experiments.
+- `discretization/`
+  Explicit descriptors for the current space and time schemes.
+- `formulations/`
+  Explicit algebraic formulations, currently the historical head-only regularized-partition system and the mixed PETSc complementarity system.
+- `methods/`
+  Method catalog combining formulation and discretization into named, testable method families.
+- `engines/`
+  Execution-engine catalog describing how one method is solved numerically.
 - `boussinesq.py`
   The orchestrator.
 It translates launcher objects (`flow`, `time_grid`, `domain`) into numeric arrays, calls the nonlinear runtime and exports the